-Page Co mmands @PSP Set the show effect position.
+Page Commands @PSE Set the show effect for the specified popup page to the named show effect.
+Syntax: "'@PSE-<popup page name>;<show effect name>'" Variable: popup page name = 1 - 50 ASCII characters.
+Name of the page the popup is displayed On. show effect name = Refers to the popup effect name being used.
+Example: SEND COMMAND Panel, "'@PSE-Popup1; Slide from Left'" Sets the Popup1 show effect name to 'Slide from Left'. @PSP Set the show effect position.
 Only 1 coordinate is ever needed for an effect; however, the command will specify both.
 This command sets the location at which the effect will begin.
-Syntax: "'@PSP- <popup name="" page="">;<x coordinate="">,<y coordinate="">'"</y></x></popup> Variable: popup page name = 1 - 50 ASCII characters.
+Syntax: "'@PSP-<popup page name>;<x coordinate>,<y coordinate>'" Variable: popup page name = 1 - 50 ASCII characters.
 Name of the page the popup is displayed On.
-Example: SEND_COMMAND Panel,"'@PSP-Popup1;100,0'" Sets the Popup1 show effect x-coordinate value to 100 and the y-coordinate value to 0. @PST Set the show effect time for the specified popup page.
-Syntax: "'@PST- <popup name="" page="">;<show effect="" time="">'" Variable:</show></popup> popup page name = 1 - 50 ASCII characters.
-Name of the page the popup is displayed On. • show effect time = Given in 1/10ths of a second.
-Example: SEND_COMMAND Panel,"'@PST-Popup1;50'" Sets the Popup1 show effect time to 5 seconds.
-PAGE ^PGE Flips to a page with a specified page name.
-If the page is currently active, it will not redraw the page.
-Syntax: "'PAGE- <page name="">'" Variable:</page> page name = 1 - 50 ASCII characters.
-Name of the page the popup is displayed On.
-Example: SEND_COMMAND Panel,"'PAGE-Page1'" Flips to page1.
-PPOF Deactivate a specific popup page on either a specified page or the current page.
-If the page name is empty, the current page is used (see example 2).
-If the popup page is part of a group, the whole group is deactivated.
-This command works in the same way as the 'Hide Popup' command in TPDesign4.
-Syntax: "'PPOF- <popup name="" page="">;<page name="">'"</page></popup> Variable: • popula page name = $1 = 50$ ASCU characters.
-Name of the popula page popup page name = 1 - 50 ASCII characters.
-Name of the popup page. page name = 1 - 50 ASCII characters.
-Name of the page the popup is displayed On.
-Example: SEND_COMMAND Panel,"'PPOF-Popup1;Main'" Deactivates the popup page 'Popup1' on the Main page.
-Example 2: SEND_COMMAND Panel, "'PPOF-Popup1'" Deactivates the popup page 'Popup1' on the current page.
-Beachtraics are popul page Topupi on are current page.
+SEND\COMMAND Panel, "'@PSP-Popup1;100.0'" Sets the Popup1 show effect x-coordinate value to 100 and the y-coordinate value to 0. @PST Set the show effect time for the specified popup page.
+Syntax: "'@PST-<popup page name>;<show effect time>'" Variable: popup page name = 1 - 50 ASCII characters.
+Name of the page the popup is displayed On. show effect time = Given in 1/10ths of a second.
+Example: SEND\COMMAND Panel, "'@PST-Popup1;50'" Sets the Popup1 show effect time to 5 seconds.
+PAGE Flips to a page with a specified page name.
+If the page is currently active, it will not ^PGE redraw the page.
+Syntax: "'PAGE-<page name>'" Variable: page name = 1 - 50 ASCII characters.
+Name of the page the popup is displayed Example:

+Flips to page1.

+SEND\COMMAND Panel, "'PAGE-Page1'"